* World reformed group says must save by moving from Geneva

-A WCRC statement on Monday said the group, representing about 80 million Christians in Reformed, Presbyterian and other churches, would move to Hanover by December 2013.
-Johannesburg and the Dutch city of Utrecht had also been considered.
+A WCRC statement on Monday said the group, which represents about 80 million Christians in Reformed, Presbyterian and other churches around the world, would move its office to Hanover by December 2013.

 “Most WCRC membership fees and donations are made in euros or American dollars that have dropped in value in the past several years against the strong Swiss franc,” it said.

-The move would bring savings of about 200,000 Swiss francs($212,000) a year in its 1.4 million franc annual budget, it added.
+The move would bring savings of about 200,000 Swiss francs($212,000) a year, it added.
 Over the past five years, the dollar has lost around 21 percent of its value against the Swiss currency and the euro has lost about 27 percent.

 Born in northern France, Calvin was the virtual ruler of Geneva from 1541 until his death in 1564.
 A tireless preacher, he enforced a strict public morality that prohibited public amusements.
 Heretics were tortured and some burned at the stake.